 - Preheat the oven to 375 ºF

 - Beat vegan butter, brown sugar, and granulated sugar with a stand or hand mixer until creamy.
-Add the aquafaba (and flaxseed if making the coconut oil variation) and vanilla extract and beat another minute or so until smooth.
+Add the aquafaba and vanilla extract and beat another minute or so until smooth.

 - Add the flour, baking soda, and salt and beat until just mixed.
 Fold in the chocolate chips and marshmallows.

 - Drop by heaping 2 tbsp onto an un-greased or parchment lined baking sheet, placing cookies about 2" apart.
-This will take a couple of baking sheets.
-Either bake in batches (refrigerating dough as it waits), or switch pans halfway through baking for even heat.
+Optional: freeze dough for 10 minutes before baking for a thicker cookie.

-- Remove from oven and allow to cool for 2 minutes, then move to a cooling rack to cool completely.
+- Remove from oven and allow to cool for 2 minutes, then transfer to a cooling rack to cool completely.

-*Coconut oil variation: for the vegan butter substitute ½ cup (115 g) coconut oil at room temperature (solid but soft and scoopable in texture).
-Add 1 tbsp (7 g) ground flaxseed** with the 2 tbsp (30 g) aquafaba and increase the salt to ¾ tsp.
+Coconut oil variation: for the vegan butter substitute 1/2 cup (115 g) coconut oil at room temperature (solid but soft and scoopable in texture).
+Add 1 tbsp (7 g) ground flaxseed at the same time as the aquafaba and increase the salt to 3/4 tsp.
 If preparing the dough ahead of time, pre-portion the dough into balls before refrigerating.